fapinheiro/reward-program-web/README.md

-# reward-program-web
+# Reward Program Web

-The frontend of the reward project
+This is the front end of the reward program using Angular 7